The revised guide to TRAIGA 2.0, the Texas Responsible AI Governance Act

 In tech development a ‘sandbox program’ is a controlled environment separated from an existing system.
 It allows developers to test applications without affecting the rest of the system.

-HB 1709 would task the Texas Department of Information Resources with creating an AI Regulatory Sandbox Program.
+TRAIGA would task the Texas Department of Information Resources with creating an AI Regulatory Sandbox Program.
 This program would provide clear guidelines for AI developers to test systems while temporarily exempt from certain regulatory requirements.
 The idea is to promote the innovative use of AI by allowing developers room to create and innovate in a safe space prior to launching an AI system that would be subject to the rules of TRAIGA.

 Participants would be allowed to work within the sandbox program for up to 36 months.

-adding AI to existing law on the personal data rights of consumers
+New bill version: No change to existing law on the personal data rights of consumers

 Consumers would have the right to opt out of the sale of personal data for use in AI systems prior to that data being collected.